audaxland/revogains2021/README.md

+# App Deprecated...
+This app is deprecated, please see the new version at https://github.com/audaxland/revoScope

 # RevoGains - About this Web App...

 I created this app to calculate my capital gains on trading between euros and cryptocurrencies on my revolut account.